bonattt/BillVersusTheCity/src/Bill versus The City/Design/planning/Milestone12.md

 UNPLANNED BUGFIXES
-[+] FIX: when tutorial not marked as "do not show", it continues to re-play on the same level multiple times [ ] FIX: when tutorial header and tutorial name are missmatched, tutorial fails to save as "do not show" [ ] FIX: when a grenade is present at the start of a level, the fuse sound plays during the dialogue.
-Once the dialogue finishes, the sound goes away!
+[+] FIX: when tutorial not marked as "do not show", it continues to re-play on the same level multiple times [+] Buyable guns don't show up if you have "unlock all guns" checked [ ] FIX: buying a weapon, then restarting the level refunds the money spent, but keeps the weapon.
+[ ] Audio settings don't apply (immediately)
+    - steps to reporduce
+        - Play in build 011.5, change music or master volume in a level with music
+        - changes seemed to be applied later
-[ ] FIX: Truck's "Finish Level" interaction header text is not centered!
+[ ] FIX: when tutorial header and tutorial name are missmatched, tutorial fails to save as "do not show" [ ] FIX: Truck's "Finish Level" interaction header text is not centered!
-[ ] FIX: buying a weapon, then restarting the level refunds the money spent.
     Purchases aren't saved unless you move to next level, so if you buy, restart, quit, it's not saved.
+[ ] FIX: null pointer from healthbar
 [ ] FIX: Player healthbar extends too far when Enemy health buffed in difficulty
     - setps to reproduce: set enemy health to 300%, save, and restart the game
-    - this is how I thought I produced the error, but I have been unable to reproduce it now [ ] Buyable guns don't show up if you have "unlock all guns" checked [ ] Audio settings don't apply (immediately)
+    - this is how I thought I produced the error, but I have been unable to reproduce it now [ ] FIX: when a grenade is present at the start of a level, the fuse sound plays during the dialogue.
+Once the dialogue finishes, the sound goes away!
-    - steps to reporduce
-        - Play in build 011.5, change music or master volume in a level with music
-        - changes seemed to be applied later